harelix/Hachi/README.md

 Secure, Performant, Agile, Resilient

-With reliable backbone services (NATS, Kafka*, Rabbit*), adaptive communication channels (personal and public), and leaf nodes customization, optimize communications for various invokation scenarios.
+With reliable backbone services (NATS, Kafka*, Rabbit*), adaptive communication channels (personal and public), and leaf nodes customization, optimize communications for various invocation scenarios.
 Hachi's Adaptive mesh Architecture allows for a perfect fit for unique needs to introduce and activate devices, edge, cloud, or hybrid deployments.

 Hachi with its underlying backbone supports true multi-tenancy, securely isolate and share data.